What is agility in the software world? Let's review its fundamental concepts (theory) and how we practice it at Melba

 On our scale it is quite simple.
 We can't wait to have multiple teams and experience agility at scale.

-At the end of the sprint, we carry out a retrospective which allows us to understand what worked, what needs to be improved and we give ourselves a todo.
+At the end of the sprint, we are retrospective which allows us to understand what worked, what needs to be improved and we give ourselves a to do list.
 We frequently vary the formats so as not to tire the team and bring out new things.